marciopuga/drone2drone/README.md

 drone2drone
 ===========

-Connecting a Node.js server to another Node.js server via Socket.io
+Connecting a Node.js server to another Node.js server using Socket.io